Privacy Policy

 1. Introduction

 We may amend this Privacy Policy from time to time.
-Please visit this page if you want to stay up to date as we will post any changes here.
-If you are dissatisfied with any aspect of this Privacy Policy or our handling of your personal data, please contact us using the details set out in section 12 below.
+Please visit this page if you want to stay up to date, as we will post any changes here.
+If you are dissatisfied with any aspect of this Privacy Policy or our handling of your personal data, please get in touch with us using the details in section 12 below.

 If you have signed up to receive our email updates, we collect and use your personal data, namely your email address, to send you email communications.
 This personal data is required for us to be able to send you our email updates.

-Other forms of Personal data that we may collect are First Name, Last Name, Date of Birth, Physical Address, Gender, financial data, work experience, marital status, IP address, time zone, or type of browser when you visit our website.
-Under any circumstances, we never intentionally collect Sensitive Personal data.
+Other forms of Personal data we may collect are First Name, Last Name, Date of Birth, Physical Address, Gender, financial data, work experience, marital status, IP address, time zone, or browser type when you visit our website.
+Under any circumstances, we never intentionally collect Sensitive Personal data

 3. How do we collect your personal data?